pagopa-archive/io-handbook/development-workflow.md

 ### Stories

 1. Always **create** a story for things you work on.
 If it is worth spending time on, it is worth creating a story since that enables other people to learn and help.
-You can always edit the description or close it when the problem changed to something different or was solved.
-(TODO: link to Pivotal projects)
+You can always edit the description or close it when the problem changed to something different or was solved. _(TODO: link to Pivotal projects)_
 1. Not every solution will solve the problem at hand.
 Keep discussions focused by **defining the problem first**.
-Also don't rush to the first solution it comes to mind, unless the solution is obvious, try to propose multiple options and ask advice from business and product team-mates if needed.
+Also, don't rush to the first solution it comes to mind, unless the solution is obvious, try to propose multiple options and ask advice from business and product team-mates if needed.
 1. **Double link** stories with related conversations.
 E.g. if there’s an Instabug ticket that causes you to open a story on Pivotal Tracker, make sure to document the story link in the Instabug issue and vice versa.
 1. If two stories are related, **crosslink** them (a link from each story to the other one).
 When a story blocks another story, use the blockers feature of Pivotal Tracker.
 1. After a discussion about a feature **update the story description** with the consensus or final conclusions.
 This makes it much easier to see the current state of a story for everyone involved in the implementation and prevents confusion and discussion later on.
 1. Submit the **smallest** item of work that makes sense.
 When creating a story describe the smallest fix possible, put suggestions for enhancements in separate stories and link them.
 1. Do not leave stories open for a long time, stories should be actionable and realistic.
 If you are assigned to a story but don't have time to work on it, assign it to someone else or move it to the _icebox_.
 1. Make a conscious effort to prioritize your work.
 The priority of items depends on multiple factors: Is someone waiting for the answer?
 What is the impact if you delay it?
 How many people does it affect, etc.?
-This is detailed in Engineering Workflow (TODO:).
+This is detailed in Engineering Workflow. _(TODO: link to engineering workflow)_
-1. Pick stories from the the top of the backlog.
+1. Pick stories from the top of the backlog.
 1. Assign a story to yourself as soon as you start to work on it, but not before that time.
 If you complete part of a story and need someone else to take the next step, **re-assign** the story to that person.
 1. When re-assigning a story, make sure that the story description contains the latest information.
 The story description should be the **single source of truth**.
 1. Do not close a story until it is **done**.